mathildasoda/mathildasoda.github.io/menu/about.md

 In 2024, I finished my undergraduate with a B.S in Mathematics and a B.S in Computer Science (tracks: AI & ML, Numerical & Symbolic computation).
 I also hold an Intermediate Proficiency Certificate in German, and a minor in Linguistics.

 # Experience
-**Los Alamos National Lab - Theoretical division** (post-bacc): Researching sampling methods for high dimensional problems; continuing the geomorphology project from previous division on the side
+**Los Alamos National Lab - Theoretical division** (post-bacc): Researching sampling methods for high dimensional problems; continuing the geomorphology project from previous division

 **Los Alamos National Lab - Earth & Environmental division** (post-bacc): Contributed to computational fire dynamics code; developing methods in geomorphology